bioicons/blog/content/post/biorender-copyright-saga-continued.md

 >For publishing with modifications, you'll need a paid BioRender plan and you must follow the relevant license terms that apply to your plan.

 This statement is unclear and legally problematic for several reasons that any lawyer or person even slightly familiar with the Creative Commons family of licenses can easily recognize.
-The following summary why this statement is legally invalid was largely written by ChatGPT showing that even non-humans can easily understand this statement is invalid.

 ## Problems with BioRender's new copyright statemnt
 1. **Contradiction with the CC-BY License:**<br>